Skip to main content

 Overview

-This program encourages research to inform and enhance the uptake, effectiveness, and implementation of evidence-based interventions currently available in the HIV care continuum, with a particular focus on addressing HIV health inequities, both in the U.S. and globally.
-Studies, at a minimum, will promote uptake and access to evidence-based interventions for HIV among populations experiencing health disparities.
-Research proposals should reflect meaningful partnership between researchers and communities, people with lived expertise, implementing partners, and/or key policy decision-makers.
+This program encourages research to inform and enhance the uptake, effectiveness, and implementation of evidence-based interventions currently available in the HIV care continuum.
+Studies will promote uptake and access to evidence-based interventions for HIV among populations at risk.
+Research proposals should reflect collaboration between researchers and other stakeholders.

 Areas of Emphasis